pownjs/cdb/README.md

 # Pown CDB

 Pown CDB is a Chrome Debug Protocol utility.
-The main goal of the tool is to automate common tasks to help debug web applications from the command-line and actively monitor and intercept HTTP requests and responses, useful during penetration tests.
+The main goal of the tool is to automate common tasks to help debug web applications from the command-line and actively monitor and intercept HTTP requests and responses.
+This is particularly useful during penetration tests and other types of security assessments and investigations.

 | ![screenshot](https://media.githubusercontent.com/media/pownjs/pown-cdb/master/screenshots/01.png) |
 |-|